 The advantages of this approach include the ability to identify roadblocks and bottlenecks during initial phases and before critical departments are impacted.
 With some departments or teams “live”, issues can be discovered and solved with minimal impact, making the training process smoother for other departments.iii

-Phased implementation is a less-risky approach than the “big bang”, allowing for problems to be discovered, roll-back to occur if significant issues are found, and the project team to optimize the next rounds of rollout.
+Phased implementation is a less-risky approach than the “big bang”, allowing for problems to be discovered, roll-back to occur if significant issues are found, and the project team to optimize the next rounds of the rollout.
 While this approach may offer more peace of mind, less stress, and better issue avoidance, it does have some trade-offs.

 Phased implementation takes longer, which means that costs are higher, and return on investment might occur over a longer timeline (although this can be budgeted for).
 The process might seem endless to team members.
 The organization also needs to train staff on what procedures to use during the training period.
-If the accounting department is on one system and development another, a bottleneck could quickly arise.
+If the accounting department is on one system and developing another, a bottleneck could quickly arise.
 Sometimes a temporary interface between new and old systems is necessary to maintain performance and critical data during the transition.

 Ultimately, the organization’s size and operations matter most to project planning, as a phased approach may not be appropriate for smaller companies.